openebs/website/website/src/blogs/2018-05-01-announcing-mayaonline-a-saas-platform-for-freeing-data-management-from-its-traditional.md

 author: Uma Mukkara
 author_info: Contributor at openebs.io, Co-founder& COO@MayaData.
 Uma led product development in the early days of MayaData (CloudByte).
 date: 01-05-2018
-tags: Gitops, Kubernetes, Mayaonline, Openebs, Stateful Workloads
+tags: Gitops, Kubernetes, Mayaonline, OpenEBS, Stateful Workloads
 excerpt: At this Kubecon, we, at MayaData, are thrilled to make couple of announcements.
 One of them is the launch of beta version of MayaOnline.
 ---